andrewjamesford/andrewford-co-nz-11ty/content/pages/privacy.md

 ### Tracking

 This website has 3rd party tracking analytics software implemented.
-This is due to me using the [Gumroad](https://gumroad.com/) embed to sell/give away my products.
+This is due to me using the [Gumroad](https://gumroad.com/) embed to sell/give away my products and YouTube video embed.

 ### Advertisements